MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 **Kickstarter Tip No. 3: Lower Your Expectations**

 Successful campaigns set lower goals.
 A goal of $3,000 is a terrific place to start as this is the median for successful campaigns.
-Unsuccessful campaigns in contrast have a higher median of $5,000, with an mean of $16,351.
+Unsuccessful campaigns in contrast have a higher median of $5,000, with a mean of $16,351.

 **Kickstarter Tip No. 4: The More Levels the Better**